Titanium Oxide Nanopowder/Nanoparticles Specifications

 In these methods, materials in the vapor state are condensed to form a solid phase material.
 The process is normally carried out in a vacuum chamber and if a chemical reaction takes place, it is called chemical vapor deposition (CVD) and physical vapor deposition (PVD) if no reaction occurs.
 Examples of CVD include electrostatic spray hydrolysis, diffusion flame pyrolysis, thermal plasma pyrolysis, ultrasonic spray pyrolysis, laser-induced pyrolysis and ultrasonic-assisted hydrolysis.
 TiO2 films with grain size less than 30 nm and TiO2 nanoparticles with sizes less than 10 nm were synthesized by pyrolysis of titanium tetraisopropoxide (TTIP) in a helium/oxygen atmosphere.
 Thermal plasma synthesis and spray pyrolysis have been used in some studies but they are complex, capital and energy-intensive and the properties of the powder are not easy to control.

-- Electrophoretic deposition
+• Electrophoretic deposition

-- Spray pyrolysis
+• Spray pyrolysis

 Oxidation Methods

 These methods involve the oxidation of titanium metal using oxidants or anodization.
-Anodization of titanium sheet under a voltage between 10 and 20 V in 0.5% hydrogen fluoride leads to the formation of aligned TiO2 nanotubes whose diameter is controlled by varying the applied voltage.
+Anodization of titanium sheet under a voltage betwen 10 and 20 V in 0.5% hydrogen fluoride leads to the formation of aligned TiO2 nanotubes whose diameter is controlled by varying the applied voltage.

 Sonochemical and Micro-Wave Assisted Methods